 Those are pdf documents, so you need the Adobe plugin or reader or look at them.

-Google’s arguments seem reasonable, but it appears that they filed the new patent applications, each with claims that are more focused, in case there is a problem with the original document.
+Google’s arguments seem reasonable, but it appears that they filed the new patent applications, each with more focused claims, in case there is a problem with the original historical data document.
 If you’re interested in the patent process, and in how Google may use temporal ranking factors, you may want to spend a little time with these documents.